Hunter (Björk song): Live performances

+Covers

 Thirty Seconds to Mars version

 In 2005, American rock band Thirty Seconds to Mars covered "Hunter" and placed it as a bonus track on their second studio album, A Beautiful Lie.
 The song was not originally a part of the album, but was recorded and added to the track listing after the album leaked several months before it was to be released.
 It changes the word "Scandinavian" for "American" in the line "I thought I could organize freedom/How Scandinavian of me!", and the line "You just didn't know me" was added towards the end of the song.
 Brian Orloff from the Tampa Bay Times was impressed with the cover version, writing that Thirty Seconds to Mars erects "riveting tension" in its "almost trip-hop" rendition of the song.
 Rock Sound magazine also responded positively to the track and described it as "an absinthe-soaked techno rendering."
 Kaj Roth from Melodic felt that the band "really caught the spirit" of the song; however, Kirsty Krampf of DIY thought it was "a criminal re-hash."

+Terminator: Dark Fate soundtrack version

+A version of the song was produced for the 2019 film Terminator: Dark Fate by an artist named Riaya, featuring John Mark McMillan on vocals.